-Three fisheries have previously posed a threat of direct mortality to LURS: the recreational smelt dip net fishery (currently closed), the Aboriginal Food, Social, and Ceremonial (FSC) smelt fishery, and the recreational angling fishery (currently closed).
+Three fisheries have previously posed a threat of direct mortality to LURS: the recreational smelt dip net fishery (currently closed), the Aboriginal Food, Social, and Ceremonial (FSC) smelt fishery, and the recreational smelt angling fishery (currently closed).
 In all cases, the severity of the unmitigated threat to the LbP is unknown.
 This uncertainty exists because, unlike the SbP, there is no accurate population abundance estimate for LbP.
 Therefore the level of mortality that can be sustained by the LbP without jeopardizing either its survival, or its role in the survival of the SbP as we know it, cannot be predicted.
 Hence, fishing activities are considered a high-level concern for the LbP.
-Given that SbP abundance is considered sufficient to sustain some level of direct mortality without jeopardizing its survival, fishing activities are considered a low-level concern for the SbP.
-Mortality to both LURS populations resulting from the
+Given that SbP abundance is considered sufficient to sustain some level of direct mortality without jeopardizing its survival, fishing activities are considered a lowlevel concern for the SbP.
+Mortality to both LURS populations resulting from the directed recreational dip net smelt fishery is mitigated through the closure of this fishery in Lake Utopia in spring 2011, effectively eliminating this threat.

-More recently, fishery closures were expanded to angling when DFO issued an Order Varying the Close Time for Fishing for Smelt in New Brunswick in April 2013.
-This Order (2013-018) implemented a year-round closure of the smelt dip net and angling season in Lake Utopia.
+More recently, fishery closures in Lake Utopia were expanded to angling for smelt when DFO issued an Order Varying the Close Time for Fishing for Smelt in New Brunswick in April 2013.
+This Order (2013-018) implemented a year-round closure of the smelt dip net and smelt angling season in Lake Utopia.
 Seasons for other fishing methods (bag nets, box nets, gill nets and spears) are already closed pursuant to s.
 88 of the Maritime Provinces Fishery Regulations.